hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

 + Cyclical momentum tests
   + a cyclical momentum of $0.95-0.85$ provides an equivalent result as to the optimal choice of $0.95$
+  + For deep architectures, such as resnet-56, combining cyclical learning and cyclical momentum is best, while for shallow architectures optimal constant values work as well as cyclical ones.
+  + SS = stepsize, where two steps in a cycle in epochs, WD = weight decay.

   <table style="font-family: arial,helvetica,sans-serif;" table-layout="auto" cellspacing="0" cellpadding="5" border="1" align="center" width=90%>
     <caption style="font-size: 1.5em; margin: 0.2em;"><a href="https://www.arxiv-vanity.com/papers/1803.09820/">Cyclical momentum tests: final accuracy and standard deviation for the Cifar-10 dataset with various architectures</a></caption>